LegacyModdingMC/UniMixins/README.md

 ### Optional

-* **DevCompat**: Compatibility tweaks for dev environments.
+* **DevCompat**: Unsafe compatibility tweaks intended to only be used in dev environments.
 Not needed if using UniMix or GTNH's Mixin fork.

 ### Very Optional